Zach McKinstry Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.32).
+- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.20).

-- The Orioles rank 16th in baseball in home runs surrendered (23 total, 1.2 per game).
+- Orioles pitchers combine to rank 15th in baseball in home runs surrendered (27 total, 1.1 per game).

-- Rodriguez makes the start for the Orioles, his fourth of the season.
-He is 0-0 with a 6.91 ERA and 19 strikeouts in 14 1/3 innings pitched.
+- Gibson (4-0) takes the mound for the Orioles in his sixth start of the season.
+He's put together a 3.60 ERA in 30 2/3 innings pitched, with 24 strikeouts.

-- His most recent appearance was out of the bullpen on Friday when the righty tossed 2/3 innings against the Detroit Tigers while giving up hits.
+- His last appearance came in relief on Sunday when the righty threw 2/3 innings against the Detroit Tigers while giving up hits.

-- The 23-year-old has an ERA of 6.91, with 11.9 strikeouts per nine innings, in three games this season.
-Opponents have a .276 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.